Montessori Visual Mobiles – When to Use Each Mobile (2-12 weeks)

 This understanding aligns with broader research on early visual development.
 Organisations such as the American Academy of Ophthalmology describe infant vision as emerging gradually, with different aspects of perception becoming accessible over time as the visual system matures.
 From this perspective, visual experiences do not need to accelerate development, but rather correspond to what vision is ready to take in.

 In this context, Montessori visual mobiles are not tools for training or outcomes.
 They are one way of offering visual experiences that respect timing, readiness, and the natural rhythm of looking and rest.
+For many families, this is where the difference becomes clear between general stimulation and a prepared visual experience that follows development more precisely.

 Visual tracking as part of early perception